-^{16.} For the purposes of this policy, an "acceptable medical school" is a medical school that is accredited by the Committee on Accreditation of Canadian Medical Schools or by the Liaison Committee on Medical Education of the United States of America, or is listed in either the World Health Organization's Directory of Medical Schools, or the World Directory of Medical School's online registry.
+16. For the purposes of this policy, an "acceptable medical school" is a medical school that is accredited by the Committee on Accreditation of Canadian Medical Schools or by the Liaison Committee on Medical Education of the United States of America, or is listed in the World Directory of Medical School's online registry.

-^{17.} Please refer to the Council of Ontario Faculties of Medicine's Immunization policy .
+17. Please refer to the Council of Ontario Faculties of Medicine's Immunization policy.

-Guidelines for the Assessment of Postgraduate Residents of the Faculty of Medicine at the University of Toronto - February 28, 2017 Source: Temerty Faculty of Medicine, Postgraduate Medical Education, PGME https://pgme.utoronto.ca/guidelines-assessment-postgraduate-residents
+Guidelines for the Assessment of Postgraduate Residents of the Faculty of Medicine at the University of Toronto https://pgme.utoronto.ca/guidelines-assessment-postgraduate-residents